-Last week an Out and About blog touched on successful marketing techniques like e-newsletters and Talking House that are helping to sell homes.
+Last week an touched on successful marketing techniques like e-newsletters and Talking House that are helping to sell homes.
 As the market sees less and less buyers, due in part to credit issues and consumer fear, it’s more important than ever to make things as convenient and easy as possible for those considering buying or selling.
 If you don’t, there’s a developer or real estate who will.

 Consider creating a podcast.
 Adding to your Web site.
 Test-marketing new technology.
 The real estate industry isn’t just about business cards and open houses anymore — are you changing along with it?